theworldaccordingtosound/theworldaccordingtosound.github.io/pages/outside-in-works.md

 <div>“Deep Listening” -- Pauline Oliveros, Stuart Dempster, Panaoitis</div>

 <br>
-<b><p>This is a list of all the pieces of audio, in order, that appeared in the World According to Sound show “Kronos,” streamed on 02/04/21.</b></p>
+<p><b>This is a list of all the pieces of audio, in order, that appeared in the World According to Sound show “Kronos,” streamed on 02/04/21.</b></p>

 <div>“E-flat” -- Kronos</div>
 <div>“Echoes of Primordial Time” -- Terry Riley</div>